Customer Loyalty for Small Business

 Expectations shift with innovations by competitors.
 They change through experiences with other industries.
 They evolve with advances in life stages.

 We have to keep improving.
 None of us is indispensable to our customers.
 Customer loyalty is a moving target.

 So, where do we start?

-It starts with getting clear about what customer loyalty means in the context of building a business.
+It starts with getting clear about what customer loyalty really means.